lsst-dm/dm_dev_guide/services/ldf-resources.rst

 Overall Resources
 ###########################

-These are the resources in a list form that are currently (8/10/2020) available to lsst developers.
+These are the resources in a list form that are currently (8/10/2020) available to Rubin Observatory developers.

 1. :ref:`Machines on the floor <machines>`.